fenxu/azure-docs/articles/third-party-notices.md

 # Legal Notices

-Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT).
+Microsoft and any contributors grant you a license to the Microsoft documentation and other content just for test in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT).

 Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation